co822ee/youchenshen/README.md

 **Research Assistant @ Utrecht University (_Dec 2018 — Jun 2019_)**

--	Quantified and analyzed dynamics in mangrove in Suriname to develop sustainable coastal protection methods and to enhance biodiversity, communicating results in a peer-reviewed paper
+-	Quantified and analyzed dynamics in mangrove in Suriname using remote sensing imagery (Landsat)
+-	Communicated results in a scientific report and peer-reviewed paper to develop sustainable coastal protection methods and to enhance biodiversity

 ## Projects